-The Planning within Reception includes adult-led whole class Talk4Writing and Mathematics each day.
+The Planning within Reception includes adult-led whole class Talk4Writing or Literacy and Mathematics each day.
 We also have set small group phonics, guided reading and guided writing groups.
-In nursery, children are taught through key worker groups and receive daily adult-led sessions in English or Maths and another Area of Learning.
+In nursery, children receive daily adult-led sessions in English or Maths and another Area of Learning.
 In addition to this, all EYFS use objective-led planning to support the children to meet their next steps across all of the areas of learning through their child-initiated play.
 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
 These observations are recorded on Tapestry - an online learning journal.
-Reception also have books which are used as appropriate for each individual child to record evidence of progress in writing.
+Reception also has books which are used as appropriate for each individual child to record evidence of progress in reading, writing and maths.